noiseprotocol/noisesocket_spec/noisesocket.md

 3. Negotiation
 ===============

-The initiator will choose the initial Noise protocol, and will indicate this to the responder using the `negotiation_data` field.
-Upon receiving an initial NoiseSocket message, the responder has five options:
+The initiator of the NoiseSocket protocol (Alice) will choose the initial Noise protocol, and will indicate this to Bob using the `negotiation_data` field.
+Upon receiving an initial NoiseSocket message, Bob has five options:

- * **Accept**:  The responder accepts the initial Noise protocol.
-If this is an interactive protocol, the responder sends a NoiseSocket handshake message containing the next handshake message in the initial Noise protocol.
+ * **Accept**:  Bob accepts the initial Noise protocol.
+If this is an interactive protocol, Bob sends a NoiseSocket handshake message containing the next handshake message in the initial Noise protocol.
 The `negotiation_data` field of this response message must be empty.

- * **Switch**: The responder sends a NoiseSocket handshake message containing a handshake message from a new Noise protocol (e.g. a fallback protocol), different from the initial Noise protocol.
+ * **Switch**: Bob sends a NoiseSocket handshake message containing a handshake message from a new Noise protocol (e.g. a fallback protocol), different from the initial Noise protocol.
 The `negotiation_data` field must be non-empty.
 The `noise_message` field must be non-empty.

- * **Request Retry**: The responder requests the initiator to send a NoiseSocket handshake message containing a handshake message from a new Noise protocol, different from the initial Noise protocol.
+ * **Request Retry**: Bob requests Alice to send a NoiseSocket handshake message containing a handshake message from a new Noise protocol, different from the initial Noise protocol.
 The `negotiation_data` field must be non-empty.
 The `noise_message` field must be empty.

- * **Explicit Reject**:  The responder sends a single NoiseSocket handshake message.
+ * **Explicit Reject**:  Bob sends a single NoiseSocket handshake message.
 The `negotiation_data` field must be non-empty and contain an error message.
 The `noise_message` field must be empty.
-After sending this message, the responder closes the network connection.
+After sending this message, Bob closes the network connection.

- * **Silent Reject**:  The responder closes the network connection.
+ * **Silent Reject**:  Bob closes the network connection.

 The following table indicates the cases where the response `negotiation_data` and `noise_message` fields are non-empty.